iansampson/dissertation/Backlog.md

 ### Won’t
 - [ ] Consider reading Juan Luis Martínez’ *La nueva novela* (Read it when the dissertation is done.)
+- [ ] Add footnote on digital poetry.
+- [ ] Do all the things listed in your other to do lists.